OSGeo/OSGeoLive-doc/en/overview/gdal_overview.rst

 Implemented Standards
 ---------------------

-The OGR vector data model closely aligned with OGC Simple Features.
+The OGR vector data model is compliant with the OGC Simple Features specification.

 Details
 -------